TEALSK12/2nd-semester-introduction-to-computer-science/units/8_unit/01_lesson/project_ideas.md

 ## Some Other Ideas

-1. A 2-player game
+1. A 2-player game.
-2. A single-player game (player vs computer)
+2. A single-player game (player vs computer).
-3. A calculator with buttons
+3. A calculator with buttons.
-4. A choose your own adventure novel (use buttons to make a choice.)
+4. A choose your own adventure novel (use buttons to make a choice).
-5. A jigsaw puzzle (or other type of puzzle)
+5. A jigsaw puzzle (or other type of puzzle).
 6. Tic-tac-toe [we have since made this Project 3]
 7. A shopping list (With choice to add items and to mark them as purchased)
 8. A program that randomly picks a person from the class, using bouncing balls to represent each person (does this ring a bell?)
-9. A car racing simulation where you can put a bet on one of the cars
+9. A car racing simulation where you can put a bet on one of the cars.
-10. A physics simulation showing the effect of gravity on different (real) planets
+10. A physics simulation showing the effect of gravity on different (real) planets.
-11. A Jeopardy-style gameshow quiz
+11. A Jeopardy-style game show quiz.
 12. A virtual pet
-13. A "spin-the-wheel" app that does something depending on where the w4eel randomly spins
+13. A "spin-the-wheel" app that does something depending on where the wheel randomly spins.
 14. A recipe book which lets you click on a recipe to show the steps, with multiple possible recipes (and images)
 15. A command-line calculator program using Python.
-16. A quiz game with multiple wacky and nonsensical questions (basically a guessing game) which also had a bunch of random minigames like "catch the ball" to cleverly incorporate some of the block requirements we expected.
+16. A quiz game with multiple wacky and nonsensical questions (basically a guessing game) which also had a bunch of random mini-games like "catch the ball" to cleverly incorporate some of the block requirements we expected.
-17. A science trivia game
+17. A science trivia game.